tkuester/taky/README.md

  * Server shuts down with only one Ctrl+C!
  * Does not require root to run!
  * Thread safety?
 Where we're going, we don't need threads!
- * Slightly less-than-broken Data Package Server
+ * Slightly less-than-broken Data Package Server!
- * Only one version away from having systemd scripts!
- * Tools spit backtraces out instead of giving a nice error message!
+ * Handy CLI utilities for generating systemd service files and client keys!
  * Stupid fast for no good reason!
 Routes 1000 packets / second on an old Core i5-2500k!
  * Optional redis backed object persistence storage!
- * Still requires no SQlite / database!
+ * Still no requirement for SQlite / database!

 ## Requirements